mohammadsakrdev/express-boilerplate/README.md

 # Build with docker

-sudo docker build -t umedme:1.0 .
+sudo docker build -t backend-api .

 The . specifies that the build context is the current directory

 # Run with docker

-sudo docker container run --publish 3000:3000 --detach --name umedmi umedme:1.0
+sudo docker run --rm -d --network host -p 3000:3000 --name backend-api backend-api

 --publish asks Docker to forward traffic incoming on the host’s port 3000.
 --detach asks Docker to run this container in the background.